huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ### Can I install Jupyter extensions?

 No. Due to security reasons, this is currently not allowed and the Jupyter extension manager is disabled.
-Feel free to reach out to us on Slack so we can discuss adding useful extensions into your Workbench.
+Feel free to reach out to us on Slack so we can discuss adding useful extensions into your workbench.

 ## MATLAB

-### Are there any limitations to MATLAB in Workbench?
+### Are there any limitations to the workbench MATLA?

 Yes, some limitations may apply.
 Read more in the [official documentation](https://se.mathworks.com/products/matlab-online/limitations.html) from MathWorks.